luphord/awesome-stars/README.md

 ## Others

+- [awesome-docker](https://github.com/veggiemonk/awesome-docker) - :whale: A curated list of Docker resources and projects
 - [awesome-blazor](https://github.com/AdrienTorris/awesome-blazor) - Resources for Blazor, a .NET web framework using C#/Razor and HTML that runs in the browser with WebAssembly.
 - [little-aspnetcore-book](https://github.com/nbarbettini/little-aspnetcore-book) - The Little ASP.NET Core Book, a friendly introduction to web programming and ASP.NET Core 2.0
 - [awesome-falsehood](https://github.com/kdeldycke/awesome-falsehood) - 😱 Falsehoods Programmers Believe in